 This trip is available through May and June when the conditions/weather are usually at their best for Scottish rock climbing.
 Please contact us to discuss your preferred dates.

 You can book this trip as an individual, climbing at a 1:1 ratio with your guide.
 This costs £1350.

-You can also book this trip is a group of 2, so you can climb with your regular partner plus the guide at 1:2 ratio.
+You can also book this trip as a group of 2, so you can climb with your regular partner plus the guide at 1:2 ratio.
 This costs £795 per person.

-One UIAGM/MIA guide climbing with up to 2 clients.
+One IFMGA guide climbing with up to 2 clients.

 Included in price

 - Guides fees and all guides expenses, including ferries, taxis, food and accommodation

 - Local travel in the guide’s vehicle to complete the course itinerary